EPR-Net: Constructing non-equilibrium potential landscape via a variational force projection formulation: DISCUSSION AND CONCLUSION

-\textit{Discussions and Conclusion.} Below we make some final remarks.
+To summarize, we have demonstrated the formulation, applicability and superiority of EPR to the benchmark and real biological examples over some existing approaches.
+Below we make some final remarks.
 First, concerning the use of the steady-state distribution $\pi(\bs{x})$ in \eqref{eq:L-EPR} and its approximation by a long time series of the SDE \eqref{eq:eq1} in EPR-Net, we emphasize that it is the sampling approximation of $\pi$ that naturally captures the important parts of the potential function, and the landscape beyond the sampled regions is not that essential in practice.
-Second, as is exemplified in SM Sec.~\ref{compare}, we found that a direct application of density estimation methods (DEM), e.g., normalizing flows \cite{Koby21}, to the sampled time series data does not give potential landscape with satisfactory accuracy.
+Second, as is exemplified in Fig.~\ref{fig:dw2d_force} and Table~\ref{tab:compare}, we found that a direct application of density estimation methods (DEM), e.g., normalizing flows \cite{Koby21}, to the sampled time series data does not give potential landscape with satisfactory accuracy.
 We speculate that such deficiency of DEM is due to its over-generality and the fact that it does not take advantage of the force field information explicitly compared to \eqref{eq:L-EPR}.
+Finally, we remark that in our dimensionality reduction approach, we choose the reduced variables according to available biophysics prior knowledge.
+Our approach also exhibits the capability to be extended to incorporate a state-dependent diffusion coefficient.
+Automatic selection of general nonlinear reduced variables can be also studied by incorporating the idea of the identification of collected variables in molecular simulations \cite{Parr2019,Parr2020}.

 Overall, we have presented the EPR-Net, a simple yet effective DNN approach, for constructing the non-equilibrium potential landscape of NESS systems.
 This approach is both elegant and robust due to its variational structure and its flexibility to be combined with other types of loss functions.
-Further extension of dimensionality reduction to nonlinear reduced variables and numerical investigations in the case of state-dependent diffusion coefficients will be explored in future work.
+Further extension of dimensionality reduction to nonlinear reduced variables and numerical investigations in the case of state-dependent diffusion coefficients will be explored in future works.
+Moreover, we are actively considering the application of our method to single-cell RNA sequencing data, which involves systems of really high dimensionality and typically lacks analytical ODE formulations.
+We will explore this point in our forthcoming studies.